Equivalence Principle in Chameleon Models: Introduction

-Khoury and Weltman analyzed the solution of the chameleon in the {\it pseudolinear} approximation\footnote{It is usually argued that the {\it chameleon} or the {\it thin shell} effect which is associated with the suppression of the chameleon force in agreement with the results of experimental tests of the WEP, is a high non linear effect.
-This seems to be in contradiction with the linearization of the chameleon equation usually encountered in the literature and as described in this paper as well (cf. Sec.~\ref{sec:modelo}).
-In fact the non-linearity appears in the treatment in association with the need to linearize in different regions independently and in the required matching of the relevant solutions in each region.
-This is what we dub {\it quasilinear} approximation.
-This terminology is related but it is different to the one used in~\cite{MS07}, where by {\it linear} they mean linearization of the chameleon equation around a certain background (more along the lines of this paper), whereas by {\it pseudolinear} they mean an approximation that is much similar to the one presented in Ref.~\cite{KW04}.
-So, in our ``quasilinear'' approach even if we linearize the chameleon equation around the three different minima of the potential associated with the interior of the two bodies and their exterior, the non-linearities that make the {\it thin shell} effect to appear are codified in the matching of the solutions in these regions.}, and then corroborated that the approximate solution looks very similar to the numerical solution using the full non-linear chameleon equation.
-Their conclusion was that the bounds imposed by the experiments testing the WEP can be satisfied (even if the coupling constants are of order unity) provided that the bodies involved in the relevant experiments, generate the so called {\it thin shell effect}.
-In this ``thin-shell'' regime, the spatial variations of the scalar field take place just on a small region near the body's surface thus preventing the scalar field from actually exerting any force on most of the body.
-A further analysis by Mota and Shaw~\cite{MS07} strengthened the conclusion that these non linearities inherent to the chameleon models are, in fact, responsible for suppressing the effective violation of WEP in the actual experiments even when the coupling constants are very large, and not just when they are of order unity as it was initially thought ~\cite{KW04} ~\footnote{When analyzing the two-body problem, Mota \& Shaw assumed that both bodies can be treated as two semi-infinite ``blocks" in order to solve the non-linear equation for the chameleon.
-Several approximations led them to conclude that the force between the bodies is composition-independent.
-It is worthwhile noting that if one takes such approximations seriously, then the mass of both bodies would become infinite.
-It is then unclear what is the standard criteria in the analysis of those authors where one can neglect some issues in one approximation but at the same time take them into account at convenience.}.
-Moreover, the same authors point out that the predicted effective violations of the WEP in low density environments (like in space-based laboratories) can be further suppressed by adjusting the parameters of the scalar-field potential.
+This approximation to the one body problem will be referred hereafter to as {\it the standard approach} \footnote{See Appendix \ref{sec:OBP} for a short review of the standard approach for the one body problem and a discussion of the {\it thin shell} condition}.
+Their conclusion was that the bounds imposed by the experiments testing the WEP can be satisfied (even if the coupling constants are of order unity) provided that the bodies involved in the relevant experiments generate the so called {\it thin shell effect}.
+In this {\it thin shell} regime, the spatial variations of the scalar field take place just on a small region near the body's surface thus preventing the scalar field from actually exerting any force on most of the body.
+A further analysis by Mota and Shaw~\cite{MS07} strengthened the conclusion that the non linearities inherent to the chameleon models are, in fact, responsible for suppressing the effective violation of WEP in the actual experiments even when the coupling constants are very large, and not just when they are of order unity as it was initially thought~\cite{KW04} \footnote{When analyzing the two-body problem, Mota \& Shaw~\cite{MS07} assumed that both bodies can be treated as two semi-infinite ``blocks" and then solved the non-linear equation for the chameleon.
+After making several approximations they concluded that the force between the bodies is composition-independent.
+We thus worried that in such approximations the mass of both bodies would become infinite, and the magnitude of some potentially problematic terms was not estimated.}.
+Moreover, these authors argued that the predicted effective violations of the WEP in low density environments (like in space-based laboratories) would be further suppressed for some adjusted values of the parameters of the scalar-field potential.